1. Monitoring Center Locations

 5. Pricing and Value for Money

 Since we’re discussing safety, price comes as the last detail to focus on.
-Some companies offer free trials, (30 days is a good amount of time) but try to avoid anywhere with lengthy contracts of more than a year, or steep cancellation fees.
+Some companies offer free trials, (30 days is a good amount of time), and complimentary items, such as a free medical alert bracelet.
+But try to avoid anywhere with lengthy contracts of more than a year, or steep cancellation fees.
 You can expect to pay anywhere from $30-$60 per month for a medical alert system.

 The more basic devices are for home use with a landline connection, but still offer 24/7 support.
 As the price increases you can expect cellular coverage (no landline necessary), fall detection, mobile use and added features such as temperature monitoring or intruder prevention.